 I own some vintage audio equipment but I do not own any portable transistor radios.
 I do own what I believe to be one of the thinnest, if not the thinnest, portable AM/FM radios in the world.
 I bought it when I was visiting Japan years ago.
 Since it is not big enough to fit a built-in speaker, headphones (“ear receivers”) are required, but it is a testament to technology that a radio can be made so small and thin.

 Amico is another testament to technology.
 Sure, it has traditional FM radio, but it also provides access to tens of thousands of free Internet radio stations (when connected to Wi-Fi), is a Bluetooth speaker, has Spotify Connect, and will play music files from a USB thumb drive (which also doubles as a charger for your smart phone).
 If you find yourself in an area where Wi-Fi is not available, you can still listen to music via FM, Bluetooth, or the USB input.
 The included custom 2200mAh Li-Ion battery pack will give you about 8 hours of playback time (depending on volume level and source), which should be enough for most outings.
 Como Audio also sells Amico battery packs separately so you can always have a second pack charged up and ready to go if you are not in a place where you can connect the external power supply.
 All this technology is housed in a thick, marine-grade plywood box covered with beautiful, real teak wood veneer.
 This combination not only protects it from moisture, it makes for a very attractive piece to show off during your outdoor gatherings, and also contributes to the excellent sound quality Como Audio has become known for (there is a stereo headphone output in case your neighbors do not share your taste in music).
 If you desire extra protection for your outdoor friend, consider the optional Amico protective silicone cover.
+It makes it easier to grip and protects the real teak wood veneer.

 Besides multiple music sources, Amico also sports a clock, two independent alarms, adjustable sleep timer, six presets, an auxiliary input, stereo line output, and can be grouped with other Como Audio models for whole-house sound.
 You can control the Amico using the front panel knobs, the included remote control, and the free Como Control app for iOS and Android.